 Isobel was born and educated in South Africa, and in Edinburgh where she completed Master's degrees in English Literature and Applied Linguistics.
 She has translated novels from the Afrikaans and her debut poetry collection Weather Eye (Carapace, 2001) won the Sanlam and the Olive Schreiner Prizes in South Africa.
-Her further collections are A Fold in the Map (UK: Salt; South Africa: Jacana, 2007) and The Tempest Prognosticator (UK: Salt, South Africa: Random Umuzi, 2011), both to be republished by Nine Arches in 2017.
+Her further collections are A Fold in the Map and The Tempest Prognosticator, both republished by Nine Arches in 2018.
 Her latest collection Bearings is published by Modjaji in South Africa and Nine Arches in the UK (April 2016) and Mariscat published a pamphlet The Leonids (August 2016).
-She is working on a poetry-music-art collaboration linked to D.H.
+Nine Arches will publish her next collection The Landing in 2021 and she is working on a poetry-music-art collaboration linked to D.H.
 Lawrence's Birds, Beasts and Flowers.

-She is a Trustee of Poetry London magazine and on the committee of the Association of Authors' Agents, where one of her key portfolios is diversity and inclusivity in publishing.
+She is a Trustee of the National Centre for Writing in Norwich, on the Board of BTBS The Book Trade Charity and Vice President of the Association of Authors' Agents, where one of her key portfolios is diversity and inclusivity in publishing.
 She is a Frankfurt Book Fair Fellow and often gives workshops on creative writing, agenting and negotiation, and speaks on panels at literary events, to students and to writers' groups.

-Clients: Estate of Gilbert Adair, Sulaiman Addonia, Estate of Tatamkhulu Afrika, Mary Akers, Sally Andrew, Abdul Raman Azzam, Sandy Balfour, Keith Baker, Simon Barraclough, Andrew Bienkowski, Troy Blacklaws, Dominique Botha, Karin Brynard, Adrienne Burgess, Edward Carey, Elizabeth Chadwick, George Makana Clark, Anne de Courcy, Jennifer Crwys-Williams, Achmat Dangor, Sheila Dainow, Andrew Dilger, Finuala Dowling, David Erdal, Barbara Erskine, Tracey Farren, Michael Faulkner, Gus Ferguson, Essie Fox, Rohan Gavin, David Gilman, Pippa Goldschmidt, Lyndall Gordon, Ann Granger, Etienne van Heerden, Michiel Heyns, Denis Hirson, Cormac James, Peter James, Kathleen Jones, Manu Joseph, Kobie Kruger, Azmeena Ladha, Charles Lambert, Hannah Lowe, Hugh Lewin, Estate of Edward Beauclerk Maurice, Michael McGlade, Zakes Mda, Deon Meyer, Christopher Nicholson, Marlene van Niekerk, Lawrence Norfolk, Gregory Norminton, Joseph O'Connor, Sheila O'Flanagan, Kaite O'Reilly, Tony Park, Bookey Peek, Monique Roffey, Henrietta Rose-Innes, Jane Sigaloff, Julian Stockwin, Terry Toma, Ivan Vladislavic, Jacqueline Walker, Anne Watts, Harry Whitehead, Edward Wilson-Lee.
+Clients: Sulaiman Addonia, Estate of Tatamkhulu Afrika, Mary Akers, Sally Andrew, Abdul Raman Azzam, Keith Baker, Sandy Balfour, Kirsty Bashforth, Andrew Bienkowski, Karin Brynard, Adrienne Burgess, Graeme Macrae Burnet, Edward Carey, Elizabeth Chadwick, George Makana Clark, Anne de Courcy, Jennifer Crwys-Williams, Achmat Dangor, Sheila Dainow, Andrew Dilger, Finuala Dowling, David Erdal, Barbara Erskine, Tracey Farren, Michael Faulkner, Gus Ferguson, David Gilman, Pippa Goldschmidt, Lyndall Gordon, Ann Granger, Etienne van Heerden, Michiel Heyns, Denis Hirson, Cormac James, Peter James, Kathleen Jones, Manu Joseph, Kobie Kruger, Azmeena Ladha, Charles Lambert, Hannah Lowe, Hugh Lewin, Estate of Edward Beauclerk Maurice, Zakes Mda, Deon Meyer, Christopher Nicholson, Marlene van Niekerk, Lawrence Norfolk, Gregory Norminton, Joseph O'Connor, Sheila O'Flanagan, Kaite O'Reilly, Alan Parks, Monique Roffey, Henrietta Rose-Innes, Jane Sigaloff, Margaret Stewart, Julian Stockwin, Terry Toma, Ivan Vladislavic, Jacqueline Walker, Bridget Walsh, Anne Watts, Harry Whitehead, Edward Wilson-Lee.